Advancing Additive Manufacturing through Deep Learning: A Comprehensive Review of Current Progress and Future Challenges: Introduction

-The high-level contributions of this paper can be summarized as follows: \begin{enumerate} \item This is the first paper, to the best of our knowledge, that comprehensively reviews most of the existing literature that apply DL to diverse aspects of AM life-cycle including design, process modeling and optimization, as well as\textit{in-situ} monitoring and control.
+This paper assumes readers have a preliminary understanding of both AM processes and DL techniques, targeting individuals interested in a brief overview of how DL is propelling advancements in AM.
+Considering the scope and space limitations, the focus is on providing a summary of the intersection of these two vibrant domains - DL and AM.
+The high-level contributions of this paper can be summarized as follows: \begin{enumerate} \item This is the first paper, to the best of our knowledge, that comprehensively reviews most of the existing literature within the systematically defined scope applying DL to diverse aspects of AM life-cycle including design, process modeling and optimization, as well as process monitoring and control.
+Furthermore, for readers seeking a quick overview, this paper provides a big-picture summary of all reviewed papers that used DL for AM in a single table (Table \ref{tab:big_paper_summary_list}).

 \item Compared to the existing review papers (Table \ref{tab:review_AM_ML}), this paper specifically focuses only on the research applying DL in AM.
-All other papers review research applying general ML (both traditional ML and DL) in AM where DL applications are reviewed with partial attention.
+All other papers reviewed studies applying general ML techniques (both classical ML and DL) in AM where DL applications are reviewed with partial attention.

-\item Upon realization of the importance of input data in DL implementation, this paper offers a detailed overview of different data types that frequently arise in the AM processes.

 \item In addition to the state-of-the-art literature review, this paper also offers recommendations and guidelines for further research in this direction.
-Therefore, it would be a great source for the new researchers, interested in the intersection of AM and DL, to capture existing progress within a short time and focus on the potential gaps. \end{enumerate}
+Therefore, it would be a great source for the new researchers interested in the intersection of AM and DL, to capture existing progress within a short time and focus on the potential gaps. \end{enumerate}